Internship Opportunities

 As a Human Development and Family Studies major, you’ll be required to participate in an internship your senior year, which is an intensive experience in a setting aligned with your career interest or concentration.
 The 160-240 hour internship is a more intensive experiential learning opportunity offered for variable credit (4-6 credits).

-- Afford students the chance to learn and develop professional skills for the workforce
+- Afford students the chance to learn and develop professional and transferable skills for the workforce

 You can complete your internship locally or outside of the Fort Collins area.
 The Department of Human Development and Family Studies offers local students more than 35 sites that the College of Health and Human Sciences has approved for learning experiences for students.
 We offer our students educational experiences that meet the goals and competencies of the HDFS B.S. degree.